 - 5.6 It is not the responsibility of school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
 All staff, however, have a duty to recognise concerns and pass the information on in accordance with these procedures. - 5.7 All referrals will be made in line with Local Children's Services' procedures. - 5.8 The school adheres to child protection procedures that have been agreed locally through the Local Safeguarding Partners.
-Where we identify children and families in need of support, we will carry out our responsibilities in accordance with local threshold guidance. - If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to Children's Services immediately.
+Where we identify children and families in need of support, we will carry out our responsibilities in accordance with local threshold guidance. - 5.9 If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to Children's Services immediately.
 Anybody can make a referral.
 If the child's situation does not appear to be improving, then the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Head Teacher.
 Concerns should always lead to help for the child at some point. - 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
 However, they may also share information directly with Children's Services, or the police if: - the situation is an emergency and the Designated Safeguarding Lead, their alternative and the Head Teacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety. - 5.11 Any member of staff, who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy, should raise their concerns with the Head Teacher or the Chair of Governors.
 If any member of staff does not feel the situation has been addressed appropriately at this point, then they should contact Children's Services directly with their concerns.

-Early Help:
+Early Help and Inter-agency working:

 5.12 If early help is appropriate, the Designated Safeguarding Lead (or deputy) will generally lead on liaising with other agencies and setting up an interagency assessment, as appropriate.
+The school contributes to inter-agency working as part of its statutory duty.
+The school is aware of and follows the local safeguarding arrangements and liaises with CSC, the police, health services and other agencies to protect the welfare of its pupils, through the Early Help Process and by contributing to inter-agency plans to provide additional support.